Caribbean American Heritage Month

 • Dear Haiti, Love Alaine, by Maika and Maritza Moulite

-• Facing the Sun, by Janice Lynn Mather
+• Learning to Breathe, by Janice Lynn Mather

 • Hold Tight, Don't Let Go, by Laura Rose Wagner